 Ahh Instagram.
-With over 200 million active users, it’s definitely a well-loved social media outlet (for comparison, the population of the US is about 300 million…!).
+With over 1 billion monthly active users, it’s definitely a well-loved social media outlet (for comparison, the population of the US is over 325 million…!).
 Having a larger Instagram following can mean more sales for your business, more views on your blog, and a stronger community for your brand.
 But how in the world do some people have thousands of Instagram followers?
+(Psst, this incredible tool helped me bring my Instagram to the next level.)
 Today, I’ve got 11 actionable tips to help you grow your Instagram followers.
-There’s also a bonus at the end to help you meet more entrepreneurs and hustlers from the TNC community…heck yes!

 1. Like photos in your niche.

 I attended an online conference where Susan Petersen (CEO of Freshly Picked) talked about how she grew her Instagram to have almost 400,000 followers.
+(Today she has over 800,000!)
 She said that in the early days, she would spend hours liking other people’s photos each night.
 Her suggestion?
 Go through and like 5-10 photos on someone’s account.
 It would also help to leave a genuine comment and give them a follow.
 This helps to get your name out there and allows other users to discover you.
 I’d also suggest doing this primarily to users in your niche.
-How to find users in your niche?
+How do ya find users in your niche?
 Check hashtags, or view the followers of your favorite Instagrammers.
 Overall, be authentic and not spammy — ain’t nobody got time fo’ spam.

 2. Create a theme for your photos.